andybalham/blog-source-code/blog-posts/serverless-integration-testing-with-cdk-part-1.md

 # Testing

 Not one part of the system we have designed is particularly complicated.
 In fact, the Lambda functions are going to be very simple indeed.
 So simple in fact, that we might query the value in building and maintaining unit tests for them.
-The system functionality emerges from the interaction between the various simple resources, so it seems reasonable to target our testing on verifying that those resources work together as expected.
+As with systems of this type, the functionality emerges from the interaction between the various simple resources.
+Given this, it seems reasonable to target our testing on verifying that those resources work together as expected.

 One way to approach this is to break the system down as follows: